-33 East Center Street,
+33 E. Center Street,

 No one has favorited this theater yet

 Fell victim to the arrival of multi-screen facilities in happy valley.
 Destruction coincided with the elimination of the retail importance of downtown.
 How unique.
 Staffed, as were the others, by BYU students, mostly working part-time.
 If the employee was a local kid, you could tell by the surly attitude.
-The smallness, grimness, etc. of the three theaters most availible to BYU folk was the reason I took dates as often to Salt Lake City’s former array of great movie palaces as the local places.
+The smallness, grimness, etc. of the three theaters most available to BYU folk was the reason I took dates as often to Salt Lake City’s former array of great movie palaces as the local places.

-It was demolished around 1999.
+It was demolished in October 1991.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.